Random Algorithms in Games

 398. Random Pick Index | 🟠 |

-Similarly, in the classic Bomberman game, the placement of obstacles also has a degree of randomness:
+Or in the classic Bomberman game, the position of obstacles is also random:

-Although these 2D games may seem simple compared to modern large-scale 3D games, they still employ many interesting algorithmic techniques.
-This article will delve into the algorithms for random map generation.
+These 2D games may look simple compared to modern 3D games, but they still use many interesting algorithm techniques.
+In this article, we will explore the algorithm for random map generation in 2D games.

 class Game {